-What matters to you as the driver is how it drives.
-The Grunter spec is great for low down torque, for towing and pulling hard through heavy beach sand where you don’t want to have to use lots of revs before you get any power.
-You’re getting good boost at 1600rpm and maximum boost by 2000rpm.
+The difference between the two is how you drive.
+The Grunter spec is excellent for low down torque, towing, and pulling hard through heavy beach sand where you don’t want to have to use lots of revs before you get any power.
+You’re getting the great boost at 1600rpm and maximum boost by 2000rpm.

 For engines with a higher performance capacity, such as the 1HDT, 1HDFT, the Grunter Extreme is available.
 A billet wheel upgrade is available that maintains the low boost, but due to its superior design, strength and manufacturing accuracy, will provide high boost right through the rev range to similar levels as the Bad Boy

-The Bad Boy range is for drivers who are willing to compromise a little of the lower boost response in order to gain more power for high speed performance.
-In real driving this compromise is minimal as the boost comes on strong well before 2000 rpm and climbs to much higher levels than are available with the Grunter range – 26 to 35 psi – with the consequential increase in performance.
+The Bad Boy range is for drivers who are willing to compromise a little of the lower boost response to gain more power for high-speed performance.
+In real driving, this compromise is minimal as the boost comes on sturdy well before 2000 rpm and climbs much higher than levels that are available with the Grunter range (26 to 35 psi).

 To say the GTurbo is ‘high flowed’ is very simplistic and not a phrase we use.

-All GTurbo’s are reengineered from the back to the front.
+The reality is, all GTurbo’s are re-engineered from the back to the front.

-Correct sizing of the exhaust impellor or turbine affects turbo performance.
-A small turbine will be easy to spin at low engine speed, but will spin too fast as high speed.
-A larger wheel will not start to spin to an efficient speed until the engine speed it too high and the engine becomes a ‘horsepower hero’ with plenty of power at top speed, but nothing down low in the normal driving range.
+Correct sizing of the exhaust impeller or turbine affects turbo performance.
+A small turbine will be easy to spin at low engine speed but will spin too fast as high speed.
+A larger wheel will not start to rotate to an efficient speed until the engine speed is too high and the engine becomes a ‘horsepower hero’ with plenty of power at top speed, but nothing down low in the normal driving range.
 The GTurbo’s are sized to match the performance characteristics of each engine.

-The shaft is beefed up to handle the higher load, the internal bearings have been rebuilt for long life.
+The shaft is beefed up to handle the higher load, and the internal bearings have been rebuilt to be more durable.
 The thrust bearing behind the front compressor wheel is a full 360°, as opposed to the 270° of standard turbochargers.

-Not only are all components reengineered for maximum performance and efficiency, the final assembly balance that makes so much difference to the longevitiy and performance of the turbocharger is critical.
-Our standards are extremely high, and we are not satisfied until we can achieve figures measured in the thousandth of a gram, at least ten times better than commercial turbo charger manufacturers and factory units.
-We use the best European turbocharger balancing equipment available and are very proud of our results.
+Not only are all components re-engineered for maximum performance and efficiency, but the final assembly balance that makes the difference to the longevity and performance of the turbocharger is also critical.
+Our standards are incredibly high, and we are not satisfied until we can achieve figures measured in the thousandth of a gram, at least ten times better than commercial turbocharger manufacturers and factory units.
+We use some of the latest European turbocharger balancing equipment available and are proud of our results created.

-In order to provide as much of a factory appearance for our customers vehicles, all our turbochargers are OEM replacement on the flanges that bolt onto the exhaust manifold and exhaust pipe.
+To provide as much of a factory appearance for our customer’s vehicles, all our turbochargers are OEM replacement on the flanges that bolt onto the exhaust manifold and exhaust pipe.

-Some vehicles inbuilt computer provides a readout of distance to empty and fuel consumption.
+Some vehicles inbuilt computer provides a readout of distance to empty fuel consumption.

 If you fit a chip or piggyback computer to a vehicle such as this, the readouts will be incorrect – no matter which module you install.

 The reason is that the OEM computer calculates these figures from the injected volumes, not a fuel flow meter in the fuel pipe.
-Given the injected volumes are quite modified from standard with the addition of a chip, and this is done between the OEM computer and the engine control systems, the OEM computer has no idea of the real fuel use.
+With entirely modified injected volumes, and this between the OEM computer and the engine control systems, the OEM computer has no idea of the real fuel use.